AOP-NYU/tisch OPERA LAB 2026

 Music Director / Pianist: Chérie Roe

-Singers: MaKayla McDonald, Ilene Pabon, Robert Mack and Lyle Mitchell
+Performers: MaKayla McDonald, Ilene Pabon, Robert Mack and Lyle Smith Mitchell

 PROGRAM A